Package 'genieclust'

 Description

 A reimplementation of Genie - a robust and outlier resistant clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016).
-The Genie algorithm is based on a minimum spanning tree (MST) of the pairwise distance graph of a given point set.
+The Genie algorithm is based on the minimum spanning tree (MST) of the pairwise distance graph of a given point set.
 Just like the single linkage, it consumes the edges of the MST in an increasing order of weights.
 However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index (see gini_index()) of the cluster size distribution raises above gini_threshold, a forced merge of a point group of the smallest size is performed.
 Its appealing simplicity goes hand in hand with its usability; Genie often outperforms other clustering approaches on benchmark data, such as https://github.com/gagolews/clustering-benchmarks.

-The clustering can now also be computed with respect to the mutual reachability distance (based, e.g., on the Euclidean metric), which is used in the definition of the HDBSCAN* algorithm (see Campello et al., 2013).
+As an experimental feature, the clustering can now also be computed with respect to the mutual reachability distance (based, e.g., on the Euclidean metric), which is used in the definition of the HDBSCAN* algorithm (see Campello et al., 2013).
 If M > 1, then the mutual reachability distance m(i,j)m(i,j) with smoothing factor M is used instead of the chosen "raw" distance d(i,j)d(i,j).
 It holds m(i,j)=max(d(i,j),c(i),c(j))m(i,j)=\max(d(i,j), c(i), c(j)), where c(i)c(i) is d(i,k)d(i,k) with kk being the (M-1)-th nearest neighbour of ii.
 This makes "noise" and "boundary" points being "pulled away" from each other.

 The Genie correction together with the smoothing factor M > 1 (note that M = 2 corresponds to the original distance) gives a robustified version of the HDBSCAN* algorithm that is able to detect a predefined number of clusters.
 Hence it does not dependent on the DBSCAN's somewhat magical eps parameter or the HDBSCAN's min_cluster_size one.